iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Stopped checking exposure in January<br> :date: __2021-04-19 05:48:10__

 > This app destroyed my daily battery usage.
 It runs NON-STOP in the background and never provides any notifications.
 I'm with the person in the moon on this one.<br> :date: __2021-04-17 11:13:15__

-> When we had all those cell phone issues last year, they put trackers in every phone.
-This is all about control and taking your freedom from you!
-Look at all the 'virtual reality', social distancing, mask wearing and stores without workers you can walk in and buy stuff from (referring to Apple & Amazon stores in Californian and other states).
-The media wants us all divided or doped up so we never see the reality of what is really going on.
-Wake up.<br> :date: __2021-04-16 04:01:43__

-> This app didn't notify me when I was around people who have covid-19, I was at a viewing and found out 04/ 12/21 that around 10 people has the virus.
-Also this app doesn't update, the last update was Feb 5th 2021.
-I'm un-installing this app is useless.<br> :date: __2021-04-15 18:39:58__

-> Yo update the darn app last exposure notice was March 10th.
-If you want it to "work" fix it...
-Stop sending out generic responses<br> :date: __2021-04-15 02:08:06__